tyntec/api-collection/chat-api/v2/README.md

 #### WhatsApp preview url support

 With this release you can toggle if an url in a text messages has a preview rendered.
+The property to control this behavior is called ``urlPreviewDisplayed`` and is of type ``boolean``.
+It defaults to ``false``.

 ## 2.4